lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

 _The SPI Driver in the Mynewt Port for MicroPython is now ready!_

-We'll see the SPI Driver in action when [wasp-os's ST7789 Driver](https://github.com/lupyuen/wasp-os/blob/master/wasp/drivers/st7789.py) calls our SPI Driver to render the watch face.
+We'll see the SPI Driver in action when wasp-os's ST7789 Driver calls our SPI Driver to render the watch face: [`wasp/drivers/st7789.py`](https://github.com/lupyuen/wasp-os/blob/master/wasp/drivers/st7789.py)

 Finally, I2C...